fac-13/GP_ProjectBernadette/README.md

 - React with styled-components
 - Parcel
 - Jest
-- Node / Express for form handling
+- NodeJS Express server for form handling using Nodemailer package
-- Hosting: TBC
+- Hosting: Heroku

 ## The Challenge